whitneyburton/portfolios/students/alex_tideman/20151002-alex_tideman-m3.markdown

 ### Areas of Emphasis

-I was really excited about the Individual project going intothis module and to dig deeper in the more complex feature of Rails as well as JSON and APIs.
+I was really excited about the Individual project going into this module and to dig deeper in the more complex feature of Rails as well as JSON and APIs.
 I also was interested in starting to grasp Javascript/AJAX/JQuery and I spent a lot of individual time practicing it this module.

 ### Attendance